AARP Medicare Advantage Plans Review

 AARP’s Part C Coverage Goes Far Beyond Original Medicare

 Pro Tip: While AARP is one of our top picks for Medicare Advantage carriers, there are a few companies that stand out above the rest.
 Want to find out who?
-Compare AARP side-by-side with SeniorLiving.org’s picks for the best Medicare Advantage carriers.
+Compare AARP side-by-side with SeniorLiving.org’s picks for the recommendations for Medicare Advantage carriers.

-AARP has the same plan types as most other Medicare Advantage providers.
+AARP offers many of the same plan types as most other Medicare Advantage carriers.
 These plans include the essential coverage you would expect with Medicare Part C, including Part A, Part B, and Part D. Plus, most AARP plans come with vision, dental, and hearing coverage — benefits you cannot get with Original Medicare.
 Let’s take a closer look at AARP’s Medicare Advantage plan types.

 When compared to an HMO plan, a preferred provider organization (PPO) plan offers much more freedom, as you can see any physician who accepts Medicare.
 You won’t be required to get referrals, approvals, or prerequisite hospital visits for most services.
 However, PPOs still operate within the UnitedHealthcare Medicare National Network, and you’ll pay more for out-of-network visits.
 Like HMO plans, you can find many AARP PPO plans with a low or $0 premium.

 AARP’s private fee-for-service (PFFS) plan does not have a network.
 Instead, you can see anyone who accepts Medicare to get treatment.
 However, some of AARP’s PFFS plans do not automatically come with Part D coverage; you may have to pay to get a stand-alone Part D plan if you want prescription drug coverage.
 This plan is best for seniors who want autonomy to get treatment from the doctor or facility of their choice without worrying about networks.